byu-oit/aws-scatter-gather/README.md

 ## Examples

-Similar examples can be found in the `example` directory that is included as part of this package.
+Similar examples can be found in the `examples` directory that is included as part of this package.

 ### Aggregators